janvi-jagtap/Projects/README.md

 ## Highlight
 Allows you to search for variations of the color you want using keywords and highlights given words using the colors you want

+## Online Chatroom
+Creates a platform where you can chat with other users who are on the same platform

 ## Pollster
 This web application allows you to create your own polls that are open for a limited time.